 “If you believe in the value-add of PE, then the board meeting should be a key vehicle for that.”

-~ Calum Paterson, Managing Partner, SEP, & Chairman, BVCA
+~ Calum Paterson, Managing Partner, SEP, & Chair, BVCA

 After years of highly successful fundraising, the private equity industry is as competitive as ever.
 Asset prices are high, and financial engineering isn’t the reliable driver of super returns as it once was.
 PE houses are investing in technology, processes and people to drive operational value creation – and stand out from the crowd.